 How to Broach the Subject of Stopping Driving

 For seniors, taking away their driving privileges can be traumatic and can even cause depression.
 Losing the ability to drive deals a significant blow to one’s independence.
 They are no longer able to get to church, go the supermarket, drop by the park for some sunshine or visit friends whenever they feel like it.
 Instead, they will have to rely on other methods of transportation to do the things they need and want to do.
 Understand that this is a huge adjustment late in life.

-The most effective method for broaching this subject is to have a candid talk with Mom or Dad, seeking to gain her or his voluntary agreement that it is time to consider alternate modes of transportation.
-State your reasons for such recommendations, such as side effects of medication, impaired vision, and threatening or limiting physical or health conditions.
+The most effective method for broaching this subject is to have a candid talk with your loved one and attempt to reach a voluntary agreement that it is time to consider alternate modes of transportation.
+If your loved one still has their faculties, don’t approach the subject as if a conclusion has already been reached without their input.
+Ideally, you want them to be on board with this new plan and have a say in how they’ll continue to get around town.
+State why you believe they should not continue driving, such as side effects of medication, impaired vision, increased accidents or traffic tickets, and any other limiting physical or mental health conditions.

 - The State Department of Motor Vehicles (DMV)